Streampunk/nodencl/README.md

 # nodencl
 Experimental library for executing [OpenCL](https://www.khronos.org/opencl/) kernels over [Node.JS](https://nodejs.org/) [buffers](https://nodejs.org/dist/latest-v8.x/docs/api/buffer.html).
 The aim of this library is to expose GPU processing capability into Node.JS in the simplest and most efficient way possible, with OpenCL programs represented as Javascript strings and buffers using shared virtual memory wherever possible.

-The initial purpose of this library was to test data movement speeds for real time (or faster) uncompressed video.
 The aim of this library is to support the development of GPU accelerated functions for processing 10-bit and higher professional HD and UHD video formats.

 ### Approach